-UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND

-and UNITED STATES OF AMERICA
+UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND and UNITED STATES OF AMERICA

-Agreement (with attached map and exchange of notes) concerning the extension of the Bahamas Long Range Proving Ground by the establishment of additional sites in the Turks and Caicos Islands.
-Signed at Washington, on 15 January 1952
+Agreement concerning the extension of the Bahamas Long Range Proving Ground by the establishment of additional sites in St. Lucia.
+Signed at Washington, on 25 June 1956